 For his second release following Velvet Revolver’s dissolution, Slash partnered with Alter Bridge singer Myles Kennedy, drummer Brent Fitz (Alice Cooper, Theory of a Deadman) and bassist Todd Kerns.
 This formidable lineup did not disappoint.
 Just have a taste of the album’s powerful lead-off single, and you’ll see what we mean.

 Libertad is Spanish for freedom, and a perfect title for Velvet Revolver’s increasingly diverse sophomore album.
-Having said that, we still can’t resist tapping an explosive, take-no-prisoners hard rocker for these Top 10 Post-Guns n’ Roses Slash Songs.
+Having said that, we still can’t resist tapping an explosive, take-no-prisoners hard rocker for these Top 10 Non-Guns n’ Roses Slash Songs.
 The unapologetic “Just Sixteen” is packed with tasty, high-speed licks and leads.

 ‘Beggars and Hangers-On’